You can watch every Marvel movie in Imax this month

 Beginning Aug.
 30, to celebrate its 10th anniversary year, Marvel Studios is showing every single MCU film in Imax for a week.
-They are definitely in a very weird order (kidding: it's chronological by release date for the first five days), but still: Imax MCU marathon!
+The movies are definitely in a very weird order (kidding; they're chronological by release date for the first five days), but still: Imax MCU marathon!

 The two best days, if you're limited on time, might be Tuesday and Wednesday, Sept.
 4 and 5.
 These days will have a mini-marathon of Origins films and Team Ups, respectively.